kevintwery/kevintwery.github.io/README.txt

-With this in mind, come up with a program that will take in orders, and output the total order cost.*//
+With this in mind, come up with a program that will take in orders, and output the total order cost.